logzio/logz-docs/_source/user-guide/mapping-and-parsing/sawmill-parsing.md

 ##### Validate your pipeline

-Once you're satisfied with tyour draft pipeline, click **Validate your pipeline** to execute your pipeline rules against the log sample you provided.
+Once you're satisfied with your draft pipeline, click **Validate your pipeline** to execute your pipeline rules against the log sample you provided.

 <!-- info-box-start:info -->
 The Logz.io backend has a sequence of pipelines that run on your logs: Some of the pipelines are system wide and may affect the final result you see. <br><br>  Once validation is complete, you'll  be able to see the results in the Parsed log tab of the right panel.
 Use the display in the right panel to verify that your results reflect the parsed logs you expect to see.